-Do I Need a Separate Work Permit with the E2 Visa?
+Do I Need a Separate Work Permit After I Get the E2 Visa?

 The E2 visa, as you likely know, gives you permission to work at a specific business in the United States.
 In fact, the name of that business is printed right on the visa.
 However, do you need a separate work permit issued by USCIS (sometimes known as an Employment Authorization Document, or an EAD card) ?
 The answer is no!
 Read on to find out more about who will need the EAD card, this separate work permit, and why you don’t need one.